 Have you taken a trip to visit the Peace Bridge yet? what did you think of the design?

 Also if you would like to find out more about Derry/Londonderry and what is has to offer then click here.

 Ebrington Square is a public space and tourist attraction in Derry, Northern Ireland that is an Army Barracks transformed into a public space for various open air events, art exhibitions and music spectacles.

 The Tower Museum is a museum on local history in Derry, County Londonderry, Northern Ireland.
 It showcases the history of Derry and also has an exhibit on a local shipwreck of La Trinidad Valancera which sank off Inishowen in 1588.
 The museum first opened in 1992 and has won a number of awards.

 St Columb’s Park

 St Columb’s Park is a public park, on Limavady Road.
 It was previously an estate that belonged to the Hill family.
 The vast grounds include a large house which was called ‘Chatham’.
 In 1845 the estate was bought by the Londonderry Corporation which in turn transformed it into a public park.

 The house itself was formerly used as a Nurse’s home for some time before it became the St Columb’s Park House Activity and Reconciliation Center.

 The Guildhall is one of Derry’s most outstanding landmarks and has been so since the 1800s.
-An iconic building that has seen many events and witnesses history in the making, Guildhall stands in the center of the city to this day as a must-see spot for visitors in Derry-Londonderry.
+An iconic building that has seen many events and witnessed history in the making, Guildhall stands in the centre of the city to this day as a must-see spot for visitors in Derry-Londonderry.

 The Guildhall includes a large hall where many social and political events have been held over the years, including Halloween carnivals, the Christmas lights switch-on, the Christmas European Market.
 The square in front of the Guildhall is the main city square in Derry-Londonderry, making it a focal location in the city, as they are also surrounded by shopping, cultural and touristic areas.